What level of protein structure involves hydrogen bonding from the backbone of the peptide chain?

 Proteins are polypeptides of amino acid chains that fold into various structures in order to carry out their biologic function.
 There are four specific levels of protein structure: primary, secondary, tertiary, and quaternary (Figure 1).
 Below is an outline of each structure, including the interactions that hold them together.

-The primary protein structure is the amino acid sequence (Figure 1).
+Primary protein structure is the amino acid sequence (Figure 1).
 In other words, it is the polypeptide chain and the specific linear sequence of the amino acids that make up a protein.
 In terms of amino acid chains, they are always written starting from the N-terminus and ending with the C-terminus.
 For example, the peptide of alanine, arginine, and glycine means that alanine is the N-terminal amino acid, and glycine is the C-terminal amino acid.

 The amino acid chain is formed via peptide bonds, which join the carboxyl group of one amino acid to the amine group of the next, in a head-to-tail fashion.
 This formation means that the N-terminus end of the resulting protein has a free amine group, and the C-terminus end of the resulting protein has a free carboxyl group.
 In other words, the order of amino acids in the primary protein structure matters.
 A tripeptide chain of alanine, arginine, and glycine, is not the same as glycine, arginine, alanine.
 Lastly, peptide bonds are particularly strong because they have a partial double bond character.

 Also, tertiary structures are held together by several different types of side-chain interactions.
 There are hydrogen bonds between side chains with polar groups or just general dipole interactions that do not involve hydrogen bonds.
 There are also hydrophobic interactions between the side chains of nonpolar amino acids.
 Also, salt bridges can form between an acidic amino acid and a basic amino acid.
 In such an interaction, an acidic amino acid donates a proton and is left with a full negative charge.
 If the base accepts that proton as a positive charge, this creates an amino acid with a full positive charge and one with a full negative charge.
 The subsequent ionic interaction between the two is known as a salt bridge.
 Lastly, there are disulfide bonds.
 All of the different types of interactions of tertiary protein structures are intermolecular forces, except the disulfide bond.
 Disulfide bonds are covalent interactions, which make them particularly durable.
-(The formation of disulfide bonds is discussed further in this post.)

 The quaternary protein structure is the association of multiple polypeptide chains (Figure 1).
 It is important to note that not all proteins have a quaternary structure.
 Figure 2 shows examples of two proteins found in the human body: Myoglobin and hemoglobin.
 Myoglobin is made of a single polypeptide chain, meaning that it has primary, secondary, and tertiary structures.
 However, it does not have quaternary structure.
 Hemoglobin, on the other hand, is made of four different polypeptide chains called subunits.
 The four subunits interact with each other to form a quaternary structure that makes up the hemoglobin molecule.
 Furthermore, the interactions that hold a quaternary structure together are the same side-chain interactions that hold tertiary structures together.
 These interactions include hydrophobic interactions, dipole-dipole interactions, hydrogen bonds, salt bridges, and disulfide bonds.